-The Council will maintain records of the learning of individual Board and Committee members and the Board and Committee as a whole.
+The Council will maintain records of the learning of individual Board and Committee members, the Section 151 officer and the Board and Committee as a whole.
 This will assist members in demonstrating their compliance with their legal requirements and how risks associated with knowledge gaps have been mitigated.
-The training log for 2018/19 is published with the Fund's Annual Report.
+The training logs are published with the Fund's Annual Reports.